scalabridgelondon/scalabridgelondon.org/preparation.md

 title: Preparation
 ---

-This page describes how you should prepare for ScalaBridge: software to install and things to read.
+This page describes how to prepare for ScalaBridge: software to install and things to read.

 ## Software

-You should attempt to install some software, as described below.
-This can be complicated process so don't worry if you can't get it to work---we can help you on the day if needed.
+If you are already setup for Scala development, you don't have to install anything extra.
+If you are new to programming you will probably find this installation compicated.
+Whatever you manage to complete will save time, but we can help you with the rest on the day.

 ## Installing Scala